David Johnson Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Recent Performances

-- In last week's matchup against the Patriots, Johnson carried the ball two times for five yards.
+- In last week's matchup with the Patriots, Johnson rushed for five yards on two carries.

-- During his last three games, Johnson has rushed for 37 yards (12.3 per game) on nine carries.
+- Over his last three outings, Johnson has rushed for 37 yards (12.3 per game) on nine carries.

 Johnson's Houston Teammates